 Don’t disregard the fact that this could even happen with sneakers.
 Look for wide sneakers like the Star style from Taos.
-This comfortable yet fashionable sneaker comes in a wide shoe size so no matter how much your foot fluctuates over the day, you’ll be able to keep walking happily and feel like you have the perfect shoe size..
+This comfortable yet fashionable sneaker comes in a wide shoe size so no matter how much your foot fluctuates over the day, you’ll be able to keep walking happily.

 What Shoe Size Am I?
 Measure, Often

 Measure your feet every year.
-As we mentioned, your feet can grow or shrink over time due to a variety of factors which can mean your perfect shoe size shifts, too.
+As we mentioned, your feet can grow or shrink over time due to a variety of factors.
 You will also want to measure both feet, since they may be different sizes.
 In fact, your left foot tends to be bigger.
 If that is the case, you will want to fit the larger foot.

-When finding your shoe size, do not forget to take into account the width of your foot, as this too can change over time.
+Do not forget to take into account the width of your foot, as this too can change over time.
 For example, heels will often run narrow.
 If you have a wide foot, you will want to specifically look for wide width heels or other styles of wide dress shoes.
-Our Mary Jane shoes are the perfect blend of casual and elegant.
-This dressy option comes in a variety of wide shoe sizes for feet of all widths.
+Our Plim Soul Lux shoe is the perfect blend of dressy casual.
+This dressy sneaker option comes in a variety of wide shoe sizes for feet of all widths.

 Leave Space When Finding Your Shoe Size